ethberlinzwei/KnowledgeBase/experiences.md

 ## Chill out areas
 If you need to recharge your meatspace batteries, take a power nap in a quiet, secluded room with beanbags and ambient lighting.

+## Cryptoartlab Silkscreen Experience
+Bring your tshirts, jackets, bags, whatever you want, and have them silkscreened by the cypherpunk artist Martin Fischer of cryptoartlab.com

 ---

 # Public Keys